huggingface/datasets/docs/source/share_dataset.rst

    pip install -U git+git://github.com/timothycrosley/isort.git@e63ae06ec7d70b06df9e528357650281a3d3ec22#egg=isort

-5. Create a new folder with your dataset name inside the `datasets folder <https://github.com/huggingface/nlp/tree/master/datasets>`__ of the repository and add the dataset script you wrote and tested while following the instruction on the :doc:`add_dataset` page.
+**5. Create a new folder with your dataset name** inside the `datasets folder <https://github.com/huggingface/nlp/tree/master/datasets>`__ of the repository and add the dataset script you wrote and tested while following the instructions on the :doc:`add_dataset` page.

-6. Format your code.
-Run black and isort so that your newly added files look nice with the following command:
+**6. Format your code.** Run black and isort so that your newly added files look nice with the following command:

 .. code::